embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 Hopefully, that was enough to convince you to give the Arduino CLI a try!
 Alright, it's time to get our hands dirty.
 We’ll install the Arduino CLI, set it up, and then build the project from the command line.

-## Installing Arduino CLI
+## Arduino CLI setup

 In September 2024, Arduino released a [major update to Arduino CLI](https://blog.arduino.cc/2024/09/05/arduino-cli-1-0-is-out/).
 As of October 2025, the latest version is Arduino CLI 1.3.1, which I'll be using here.
 Please refer to [official installation guide](https://docs.arduino.cc/arduino-cli/installation/) to install Arduino CLI on your system.

+### Installing Arduino CLI

 {{< admonition note >}}
-On Linux, I installed the Arduino CLI in just a few seconds with just one command:
+The quickest way to install the **Arduino CLI** on Linux is with a single command (check for [updates here!](https://docs.arduino.cc/arduino-cli/installation/)):
 ```
 curl -fsSL https://raw.githubusercontent.com/arduino/arduino-cli/master/install.sh | sh
 ```

+Other way, or if you have issues with above command, you can download a prebuilt binary from the **Download** section, and manually add it to your PATH.
 {{</ admonition >}}
+{{< admonition warning >}}
+⚠️ **Avoid installing arduino-cli with `snap`.**

+The Snap package is not officially supported.
+It often causes permission and path issues (for example, [this one](https://github.com/arduino/arduino-cli/issues/1543)
+— it happened to me when I used snap on Ubuntu 24.04).
+If you’ve already installed it with `snap` and it's not working, remove it and reinstall using one of the methods above.
+{{</ admonition >}}

+### Check installation
 After installing, type `arduino-cli` in your terminal, to confirm that the tool was installed successfully.

 ```bash